 How UV Affects Us

-Radiation is all around us in the atmosphere, in the form of UV rays, but what exactly are UV rays?
-Essentially they are similar to light rays because of both light and sound travel in waves.
+Radiation is all around us in the atmosphere in the form of UV rays, but what exactly are UV rays?
+Essentially, they are similar to light rays because both light and sound travel in waves.

 Whilst we can hear and see many sound and light waves, ultraviolet rays are like the pitch of a dog whistle; the frequency is higher than our eyes can see.

-Frequency waves such as X rays and Gamma rays are from radioactive material, have really high frequencies, and we all know how harmful these can be.
+Frequency waves such as X-rays and Gamma rays are from radioactive material; they have really high frequencies, and we all know how harmful these can be.

 This is subject we discuss in the great detail in the article, “The Electromagnetic Spectrum”.

 How the damage develops is unique to each person.

 Some people will get dark spots, discolouration, and uneven skin tone.

 In others, it can cause photoageing that shows as thick, sallow skin, wrinkles, and loose contours.

 In others, it can cause melanoma and other skin cancers.
 Fortunately, some simple guidelines can be put in place to ensure your skin stays healthy.

 - melanoma is the most common cancerous malignant tumour.
 It begins in the melanocyte cells, which are responsible for producing pigment in the skin